swiss6th/homebridge-almond/readme.md

 # Installation

-1. Install homebridge using: `npm install -g homebridge`
+1. Install Homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g swiss6th/homebridge-almond`
 3. Update your configuration file.
 See the samples below.